 I was resistant to the idea for a while until I read the reasoning behind it and decided to try it out with castor oil and argan oil.

-Some of the celebrities that have touted the benefits of oil cleansing include Chloë Grace Moretz, Emma Stone and Lupita N’yongo.
-I’ll be going discussing the following:-
+Some of the celebrities who have touted the benefits of oil cleansing include Chloë Grace Moretz, Emma Stone, and Lupita N’yongo.
+In this article, I’ll be discussing the following:-

 - Oil cleansing method

 - The proper way to practice oil cleansing